21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 sudo ufw default allow outgoing
 ```

-In the following commands, use your subnet address that we defined at the end of [OS installation](/en/practice-privacy/ronindojo/#os-installation).
+In the following commands, use your subnet address that we defined at the end of the [OS installation](/en/practice-privacy/ronindojo/#os-installation).

 ```bash
 sudo ufw allow from 10.0.2.0/24 to any port "80"